 Toni Morrison’s The Bluest Eye

 This course deepens the students’ exploration of self by probing the question of “good and evil.”
-Reading literary texts from ancient Greece, through the Renaissance and into the contemporary period, students will continue to hone their close-reading, composition and public speaking skills.
+Reading literary texts from ancient to Greece, through the Renaissance and into the contemporary periods, students will continue to hone their close-reading, composition, and public speaking skills.
 Ultimately, students will develop their own understanding of living a “good” life through a year-long examination of collective and personal morality and ethics through a close study of literature’s most iconic angels and monsters.

 This course broadens the student’s understanding of his or her place in a complex, culturally diverse world.
 Through the language and backgrounds found in fiction, nonfiction, poetry, and drama from around the globe, students examine the development of universal codes and unique perspectives.
 Using historical contexts and an interdisciplinary approach, students develop their understanding of this material and gauge their own involvement through argument, exposition, and presentation modes of discourse.
 Students who choose the “honors” option for this course will have additional responsibilities to convey a deeper skillset.

-Note: Electives and Alternatives are based on student interest, and some courses may not be offered in a given year.
-In the 2021-22 school year, Crtical Reading and Writing Workshop will not be offered.
+Please Note: Electives and Alternatives are based on student interest, and some courses may not be offered in a given year.

 Taken in addition to, but not in replacement of, a full year English course, Critical Reading & Writing Workshop (CRW) is designed for students who could benefit from more targeted instruction and practice in reading and writing skills.
 An intensive, seminar-style course, CRW will help students develop effective analytical and communication skills.
 Close readings of short texts provide valuable insights into purpose and audience.
 Revision and reflection of student writings allow for greater focus on more formal mechanics.
 Practice of posture, poise, pace, and pronunciation produces positive outcomes in public speaking.
 Through modes such as argumentation, description, comparison and contrast, personal narrative, cause and effect, and textual analysis, students will gain greater confidence in their abilities.